How we do things matters.

 Responsibility is the intersection of sustainable choices with social and ethical practices.

-To be a fully responsible apparel brand — especially one that relies heavily on performance-based materials, operates in an industry that still too heavily defaults to the status quo and contributes to the production of over 100 billion pieces of apparel a year — is a complex and constant challenge.
+To be a fully responsible apparel brand is a constant, complex challenge.
+We operate in an industry that too often defaults to the status quo and contributes to the production of over 100 billion pieces of apparel a year, along with 92 million tons of textile waste.
 We are a small, independent mission-driven company, and while we tirelessly work toward an ideal, admittedly we are far from perfect.
-We are holding ourselves accountable to continually improve how we treat people, planet, and products as we put our best foot forward and make better choices every day.
+We hold ourselves accountable to continually improve how we treat people, planet, and products as we put our best foot forward and make better choices every day.

 P.F.M. — Perpetual Forward Motion.
 This is a motto of ours that we remind ourselves of as we continue, one step in front of the next, on this ongoing journey toward building a better company and industry.